faith

 spiritual warfare Ephesians armor of God

-Did Jesus Actually Rise from the Dead? — The Evidence Nobody Taught You in Sunday School
+Did Jesus Actually Rise from the Dead? — The Historical Case, Laid Out Honestly

 Bible Study

-Did Jesus Actually Rise from the Dead? — The Evidence Nobody Taught You in Sunday School
+Did Jesus Actually Rise from the Dead? — The Historical Case, Laid Out Honestly

 Forget 'just believe.'
-The resurrection of Jesus is the most investigated event in ancient history — and the evidence is stronger than you think.
+The resurrection of Jesus is one of the most scrutinized events in ancient history — and the evidence is sturdier than most Sunday schools ever let on.
 Here's the case, laid out honestly, for skeptics and believers alike.

 apologetics resurrection evidence